monsoonmaelstrom/book2/book2.md

 “Sorry, I would have come sooner if I’d known.”

-“It’s okay,” he says murmurs softly into my hair.
+“It’s okay,” he murmurs softly into my hair.

 “Why can’t you sleep?”
 I ask him.